 |Optional||It includes image metadata such as Creator, Credit Line, and License Type.|

 Last Thoughts on Image Sitemaps and Image SEO

-Using images with high quality and 1200px width can help to take visibility on Google Discovery.
-Google Image Search is getting more traffic and engagement every year for e-commerce search along with a visual content search.
-Using image sitemaps can increase the images’ crawling and indexing efficiency and it creates a comprehensive vision for the Google Search Algorithms.
-If Google or another Search Engine can’t index your images, it can give the necessary quality points or visual relevance for your web pages because of the images are missing in the indexed version of every indexed web page.
-It can cause millions of clicks and revenue lost.
+Using high-quality images and 1200px width can help to take visibility on Google Discovery.
+Google Image Search is getting more traffic and engagement every year for e-commerce search along with visual content search.
+Using image sitemaps can increase the images’ crawling and indexing efficiency, and it creates a comprehensive vision for the Google Search Algorithms.
+If Google or another Search Engine can’t index your images, it can give the necessary quality points or visual relevance for your web pages because the images are missing in the indexed version of every indexed web page.
+It can cause millions of clicks and revenue loss.
 Image Search and Image SEO are important terms for Holistic SEO.

 Thanks to Image SEO Components and Google’s improving AI for visual queries, image sitemaps, and adding images into the regular sitemaps are getting more important according to before.
 Thanks to images in sitemaps or image sitemaps, creating more relevance and contextual confidence along with expertise and authority can be easier.
 Giving all relevant visual content for a URL to Google with more detail in a brief time will increase the quality degree of the website in the eyes of Google.

 To learn more about Image SEO and Visual Content’s Importance for Search Engines, you may read our guidelines.
 We will continue to improve our image sitemap guidelines with time.

 - Holistic SEO Case Study: The Importance of a Holistic Approach and Clear Communication to SEO - November 24, 2022